FROM-THE-EARTH/obcam/docs/flightcam.md

 Movie files are the main outputs of the application.
 You can specify path to a movie file before activating the flight camera mode, by writing the path to `glm.py`.
 See [Setting](./setting.md#filemov) for details.

 In the default setting, the format of movie files is `.h264`.
 This format could not be played in your favorite movie player.
 It is recommended using [VLC media player](https://www.videolan.org/vlc/index.ja.html) for playing the format of movies.
-However, there can exist block noise when playing `.h264` videos, so it might be ideal that you convert `.h264` format to `.mp4`.
+However, there can exist block noise when playing `.h264` videos, so it might be ideal that you convert `.h264` format to `.mp4` (which is possible using like [the site](https://anyconv.com/ja/h264-to-mp4-konbata/)).

 ### Log Files